Web Analytics

 You get the idea.
 Three is everywhere.

-Why is The Rule of Three so embedded in our lives and cultures?
-Three is so powerful because:
+Why is The rule of three so embedded in our lives and cultures?
+Three is so powerful because it's:

-Funniest: Comedians frequently use the Rule of Three in jokes.
+Comedians frequently use the rule of three in jokes.
 There are always three people of diverse interests sitting in a boat.
 One says something, the second says something, and the third delivers the punch line.
 Or a joke like this, whose author is anonymous: A printer consists of three main parts: the case, the jammed paper tray and the blinking red light.

 Clearly, three is pervasive in our culture.

 I'd recommend that you consider using the rule of three as you seek to inform, persuade or entertain people.
-In fact, here's the simplest way to structure your presentation:
+In fact, as I wrote in 7 Ways to Organize Your Presentation, the classic three-part is the simplest way to structure your presentation:

 This format can be used in any presentation or persuasive communication.
 It's clear, concise and complete.